This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What causes mastitis?

-It is commonly caused by bacteria that enter through a break or crack in the skin on the nipple.
-It can also happen if a milk duct becomes plugged or does not empty completely.
-Using certain creams on your breast may also cause mastitis.
+Mastitis is commonly caused by bacteria that enter through a break or crack in the skin on the nipple.
+It can also happen if a milk duct becomes plugged because the breast has not been completely emptied.
 If you have had mastitis before, you are more likely to have it again.

 What are the signs and symptoms of mastitis?